-Perfect Sri Lanka tour itinerary
+Perfect Sri Lanka trip itinerary

-With one of the oldest cultures in the world, mouth-watering seafood specialities, ancient Buddhist temples, amidst evergreen rainforests and beaches of surreal beauty, undoubtedly a Sri Lanka tour itinerary is a feast for the senses.
+With one of the oldest cultures in the world, mouth-watering seafood specialities, ancient Buddhist temples, amidst evergreen rain forests and beaches of surreal beauty, undoubtedly a Sri Lanka tour itinerary is a feast for the senses.

-Make a Sri Lanka tour itinerary from northern Sri Lanka to southern Sri Lanka by train, car, taxi and plane, starting from Colombo, then head on to cultural triangle in north-central province of Sri Lanka to witness the ruins of ancient civilization, before darting to south Sri Lanka’s pristine beaches and exploring fascinating wildlife collection.
+Make a Sri Lanka trip itinerary from northern Sri Lanka to southern Sri Lanka by train, car, taxi and plane, starting from Colombo, then head on to cultural triangle in the north-central province of Sri Lanka to witness the ruins of ancient civilization, before darting to south Sri Lanka’s pristine beaches and exploring fascinating wildlife collection.